-For example, a manager who implies that a promotion can be had in exchange for sex is guilty of illegal, Quid Pro Quo harassment.
+So if a manager deliberately offers only the least desirable work assignments to an employee because he or she won't go out on a date, or implies that a promotion can be had in exchange for sex, the manager is guilty of illegal, Quid Pro Quo harassment.
 Keep in mind that sexual harassment can occur between people of the opposite sex or the same sex.